-The University of Tampa provides a variety of resources to support students in all aspects of their academic journey including the Academic Success Center, Saunders Writing Center, UT Speaking Center, Macdonald-Kelce Library, Career Services, and Information Technology and Security Help Desk.
+The University of Tampa provides a variety of resources to support students in all aspects of their academic journey including the Academic Success Center, Saunders Writing Center, UT Speaking Center, Macdonald-Kelce Library, Career Services, and Information Technology and Security Service Desk.

 Bias Education Resource Team (BERT)

 The Bias Education Resource Team (BERT) is a group of University employees that provides support and resources to those individuals who have been targeted or impacted by an act of bias.

 The University of Tampa Counseling Services provides counseling to all full-time undergraduate students and all international graduate students.

 If you have been the victim of a crime, our first concern is for your safety.
 Make sure that you go to a safe place and then consider your reporting options.

 In cases of emergencies on campus, call 911.
 After calling 911, notify Campus Safety at (813) 257-7777 so that a Campus Safety officer can respond to you.

 A variety of financial assistance is available in the form of scholarships, grants and loans to UT students.
 Financial Aid also provides step-by-step instructions on how to apply for need-based aid or student loans.